philnash/time-formatter/README.md

 - `Intl.DateTimeFormat.format` - https://caniuse.com/mdn-javascript_builtins_intl_datetimeformat_format
 - `Intl.DateTimeFormat` computed `timeZone` - https://caniuse.com/mdn-javascript_builtins_intl_datetimeformat_resolvedoptions_computed_timezone

+## Demo

+You can see the element in action in [this example here](https://philnash.github.io/time-formatter/example/).
+Two `<time-formatter>` elements are used, one showing your time zone and one showing a time zone of your choice.
+You can choose the different levels for each of the formatting options and see how the date is formatted.

 ## Usage

 Import the `@philnash/time-formatter` module and that will register the `<time-formatter>` custom element.